-- All information will be collected using digital tablets.
-The information collected is also designed to help us understand boater behaviour and movement – where the majority of boats are coming from and where they are going.
+- Information is collected using digital tablets and is designed to help us understand boater behaviour and movement – where the majority of boats are coming from and where they are going.

-- This information will be assessed by our GIS experts to help us better plan for the next season.
+- The information is assessed by our Geographic Information Systems (GIS) experts to help us better plan for the next season.

-An inspection of your watercraft and trailer will be conducted.
-Watercraft Inspectors will be looking at all areas of the boat that could harbour invasive mussels, this includes but is not limited to:
+An inspection of your watercraft and trailer will be conducted and sometimes these inspections are supported by trained K-9 inspectors.
+Watercraft inspectors will be looking at all areas of the boat that could harbour invasive mussels, plants or standing water.
+This includes but is not limited to:

 You may be asked to remove ballast bags, demonstrate that internal holds are dry, and to engage bilge/ballast pumps if applicable.

-Your help and cooperation with accessing these areas will be appreciated and will help to expedite your visit.
-If you have any questions during your inspection, please do not hesitate to ask your Watercraft Inspector.
+Your help and cooperation with accessing these areas is appreciated and will help to expedite your visit.
+If you have any questions during your inspection, please do not hesitate to ask your watercraft inspector.

-If deemed low risk (e.g. has not been mussel infested areas) and your watercraft is clean of any debris, mud, plants, drained (plugs pulled and empty), and dry (no standing water), you should be on your way relatively quickly with a Proof of Inspection Form which details the results of your inspection.
+If your watercraft has not been in mussel infested areas and is clean of any debris (mud, sand, plants), drained (plugs pulled and empty), and dry (no standing water), you should be on your way relatively quickly with a Proof of Inspection Form, which details the results of your inspection.